tempranova/turtlerp/README.md

   - Confirmation required when sending any emote with odd "s (long or short form)
 - Version tracker (chat message and note in admin panel)
 - Resetting defaults on tooltip mouseovers (PFUI issue with sticking icon + font size)

+Beta fixes
+- Removing any quotation verification from chat-line emote; only present on chat box emote verification
+- Otherwise, chat line emotes are reset with every press so errors do not continue after typos
+- No validation error should appear for other players anymore
+- NOTE: if a link is included in the text, and you are using Shagu / PFUI, the text will be mis-formatted because Shagu adds a white color after a link
+- Validation checking for "~", "°", or "§" in any saved text
+- No longer possible to save characters above, so users should never see them in their own profile (requires a new save to validate, will not work if user already has these characters in the profile)
+- "%" character now allowed in emotes
+- Hiding map icons correctly when changing frames on world map
+  - TEST: possible error with characters on different continents, then moving back to your own continent, players misaligned on map
+- Removed edges from Dark UI Description
+- Titles on descriptions no longer replaced when new "Glances" open
+- Data "sends" will now use "p" as the character name (just a placeholder for 'player'); using message sender instead, more reliable
+- Mechanisms for cleaning directory (removing players with bad characters)
+- Mechanism to delete single player from directory (manually remove characters as desired)

 1.0.1 (not released)